cloudmesh-community/fa19-516-158/project/report.md

 Hadoop 3.2.0
 ```

-#### HDFS
+## Install HDFS

+This section does not provide a script to conduct the HDFS.
+Instead we
+provide some very initial pointers on how one could develop such a script while listing some of the steps.
+The templates provided here
+should be included in our cluster deployment form while using the
+python format statement to modify the parameters and write them to files
+that than can be used in the deployment.

-To get the Hadoop Distributed File System (HDFS) up and running, modify
+To get the Hadoop Distributed File System (HDFS) up and running one
-the following configuration files which are under
+needs to modify the following configuration files which are under

 /opt/hadoop/etc/hadoop.

 1. Update core-site.xml file to set the NameNode location to Master on